cbarthlomef5/demo.f5.application/README.md

 1. Start UDF instance from UDF template
 2. Connect to UDF AWS Environment and subscribe to F5 product used in demo
     1. Use credentials provided from UDF deployment
-        * Credentials found on "Cloud Accounts" tab of UDF deployment
+        * Credentials found on the "Cloud Accounts" tab of UDF deployment
     2. Within AWS, navigate to AWS Marketplace
     3. Locate "Discover Products" within Marketplace page
     4. Search for and subscribe to "F5 BIG-IP BEST with IPI and Threat Campaigns (PAYG, 25Mbps)"
-3.
+3. Copy files from "aws" folder to "~/.aws" folder and update with correct API Key and Secret
+    * Folder should be located in current user's home directory
+    * API Key and Secret can be found on the "Cloud Accounts" tab of the UDF deployment
+4. Run Terraform Plan command to validate UDF environment is fully spun up and credentials are in appropriate location
+5. Run Terraform Apply to deploy AWS environment and CloudFormation Template